watson/mode-s-decoder/README.md

 Arguments:

-- `options` - An optional options object.
+- `options` - An optional options object

 The available options are: